irakump/library-reservation-system/README.md

 ### Jenkins and Docker

+#### Jenkins Requirements

+Configure credentials in Jenkins settings:
+docker_hub (DockerHub), GitHub

+Install plugins:

+- Docker
+- Docker pipeline
+- JaCoCo
+- Pipeline: Stage View

+Ensure that Docker Desktop is installed.

+#### Jenkins Pipeline

+Configure Jenkins pipeline:

+1. Make new pipeline.
+Name it.
+2. Navigate to pipeline settings.
+3. Select 'Pipeline script from SCM'.
+4. Select 'Git' as SCM.
+5. Under repository paste `https://github.com/Nurha20-24/library-reservation-system.git` to Repository URL, and select your GitHub credentials as this repository is private.
+6. Modify branches to build to be `*/main`.
+7. Apply and Save.
+8. Select 'Build Now' from left side menu.
+View live build progress in Stage View.
+Click on a build to view more info about it.

+Add automatic trigger:

+1. Navigate to Triggers in pipeline settings.
+2. Check 'Poll SCM'
+3. Paste `H/5 * * * *` into 'Schedule' text field to poll for repository changes every 5 minutes.

 #### Run Docker Locally

 The following commands use configurations from `compose.yml` file and are run like this: